jooni22/f2md/README.md

 To use the script, follow these steps:

-1. Make the script executable by running the command: `chmod +x code_to_markdown.sh`
+1. Make the script executable by running the command: `chmod +x f2md`
 2. Run the script with the desired options.
 For example: